Dmitry Donskoy

 He was the first prince of Moscow to openly challenge Mongol authority in Russia.
-In traditional Russian historiography, he is regarded as a Russian national hero and a central figure of the Russian Middle Ages.
-His nickname, Donskoy ("of the Don"), alludes to his great victory against the Tatars in the Battle of Kulikovo (1380), which took place on the Don River.
-He is venerated as a saint in the Orthodox Church with his feast day on 19 May.
+His nickname, Donskoy ('of the Don'), alludes to his great victory against the Tatars at the Battle of Kulikovo in 1380, which took place on the Don River.
+Although Moscow was sacked by Tokhtamysh two years later, Moscow's prestige among the Russian principalities greatly increased.
+Dmitry spent his final years strengthening his authority among the Russian princes, and by the end of his reign, he had permanently united the thrones of Moscow and Vladimir.